sandsxd/NLP-Movie_Review/README.md

 python movie.py trainDir outputFileNB outputFileLSV
 ````
 This command will run the python file, using __trainDir__ as the location of all your training data folders (should be labeled __pos__ and __neg__, __etc__), and will output the information for the Naive Bayes and Linear Support Vector classifiers modeled in this project into __outputFileNB__ and __outputFileLSV__ respectively.
 See [exampleOutput](exampleOutput/) for my results.
+###### 5. And you are done!
+Your results should be in the files you specified for the outputFileNB and outputFileLSV parameters